 Coconut oil to moisturize: coconut oil can be picked up at the grocery store at your destination!

 Sugar scrub to exfoliate: tap into your inner minimalist by picking up sugar, coconut oil, and coffee grounds at the grocery store at your destination, and make a delicious-smelling sugar scrub by mixing the items together!

 phone + charger

 Here are some other suggestions for reviewed travel gear

 Have a Great Trip!

 The tips in this article will help you streamline your packing so you can enjoy a long overdue beach trip.
-Whether you're staying at Wander Bandon Dunes or Wander Surfside Beach, the homes come wireless chargers, luxurious shampoos, and conditioners, and even a Tesla to make your stay hassle-free!
+Whether you're staying at Wander Bandon Dunes or Wander Surfside Beach, the homes come with wireless chargers, luxurious shampoos, and conditioners to make your stay hassle-free!